gauridahake24/Xiaomi/README.md

     MySQL: https://www.mysql.com/downloads/

 </details>
 Once you complete the above requirements, follow the given steps to start the set up.
-Alternatively, you can see the video in <a href="/Assets">Assets</a> folder.
+Alternatively, you can see the video in <a href="/Assets">Assets</a> folder(If you are unable to view the video please download it on your system).
 <ul>
   <li> Open the the project in an IDE.
 Open the <a href="xiaomi-backend/pom.xml">pom.xml</a> file.
 All the Spring Boot dependenciessare present in this file.
 Once these dependencies are downloaded, you can close this file. <b>NOTE</b>: If you are using an IDE other than IntelliJ then please check the extensions needed for Spring Boot Application
   </li>